leonardovff/nodejs-bookstore-api/README.md

 # BOOKSTORE NODE.JS API
 A bookstore API created using node.js, typescript/javascript, mongodb, prisma orm, and jest.

+Trying to follow the depency rule and layers described in clean architecture, but avoiding to use or create a dependency injection mechanism.

 ## Requirements to run the project
 Docker and docker compose (it is installed together with docker in the last versions)